 No, not designing robots per se (although you could also explore a career in that).
 Rather, this role involves software development and implementation to automate certain tasks.
 As an example, expense reporting; a robotics engineer would look at digital ways to perform this function, resulting in more effective processes and cost reductions – which every business is more than happy to have.

-Start your future now
+Start your future IT career now

 The future is here!
 There’s so much potential in the emerging IT jobs market.
 Get yourself at the forefront with the right course for you.
 Ready?
 Let’s do this!